-I was recently asked about baleen whales and what techniques they use to collect food.
+I was recently asked about baleen whales and their techniques for collecting food.

 There are three families of baleen whales, and all three use different techniques to feed.
-Right whales and the bowhead whale use filter-feeding, gray whales use a bottom-feeding technique, and rorquals use bubble net feeding, gulp feeding, and circle feeding.
+Right whales and bowhead whale use filter feeding, gray whales use a bottom-feeding approach, and rorquals use bubble net feeding, gulp feeding, and circle feeding.

 How Do Whales Use Baleen?

-Baleen whales have a row of triangular plates that are closely packed together, hanging from each side of the mouth’s roof.
-The plates are made from the same material as our human fingernails, keratin.
+Baleen whales have a row of triangular plates closely packed together, hanging from each side of the mouth’s roof.
+The leaves are made from the same material as our human fingernails, keratin.
 There are up to 400 baleen plates in the mouth, and they have a hairy fringe on the inside.

 Baleen whales use a method of filter-feeding to take in large quantities of water and food simultaneously.
-The fringes overlap inside, which forms a mat, through which the baleen whales feed.
-They filter water through the mat, straining any food from the water.
+The fringes overlap inside, which forms a mat through which the baleen whales feed.
+They filter water through the carpet, straining any food from the water.

 The whales use their tongue to sweep the food from the baleen mat down into the throat.
 This wears the baleen fibers down, although these grow back, much like our fingernails.